jaredhowland/rhythm/README.md

     }
     ```

-    The numbers passed to `@include margin()` must sum to a whole number to maintain the rhythm (*e.g.* cannot be 0.5 and 0.75 as that sums to 1.25).
+    The numbers passed to `@include margin();` must sum to a whole number to maintain the rhythm (*e.g.* cannot be 0.5 and 0.75 as that sums to 1.25).

-    If you are adding margin to an element that is a different size than your base sizes, you must also pass along the font-size:
+    If you are adding margin to an element that is a different size than your base sizes, you must also pass along the `font-size`:

     ```
     p {